code-quality-metrics/react-native-redux-advance-patterns-and-best-practices/ReactNativeRedux/docs/react-native-anti-patterns-and-complexity-problems.md

 Race conditions with deep linking redirection between router and thunks, and the need to prepare views to render without data due to this.

+### Navigation inside components, utils, etc

+Looks like we a good example of why this is a bad idea.

 ## Separation of actions and reducers complexity

 [Actions and reducers separation redux](./actions-and-reducers-separation-redux.md)